nhmvienna/MysteriousAbominableYeti/README.md

 git clone https://github.com/nhmvienna/MysteriousAbominableYeti
 ```

-Now, you have imported the data from this repository to your home directory.
+Now, you have imported all data from the 'MysteriousAbominableYeti' repository to your home directory.

 ### (d) Select project folders

-By clicking `File > Add Project folder...` or by using the shortcut **'Ctrl'+'Shift'+'A'** you can now select the newly downloaded Folder "MysteriousAbominableYeti" as your project folder.
+By clicking `File > Add Project folder...` or by using the shortcut **'Ctrl'+'Shift'+'A'** you can now select the newly downloaded folder "MysteriousAbominableYeti" as your project folder.

 ![(PF1)](.bckup/Images/Workshop/Atom_ProjectFolder.png)

 ![(PF2)](.bckup/Images/Workshop/Atom_ProjectFolder2.png)

-Once the Project folder is loaded, it will appear in the left pane of the window and will show the full hierachry within the folder.
+Once the Project folder is loaded, it will appear in the left pane of the window.

 ![(PF3)](.bckup/Images/Workshop/Atom_ProjectFolder3.png)

 ### (e) Start the bioinformatic analyses

-In Atom, open the document main.sh in the folder shell/ and follow the instructions.
+In Atom, open the document 'main.sh' located in the folder shell/ and follow the instructions.

 You may need to adjust the wrapping of the text to improve the readibility.
 This can be done as follows

 ![(PF3)](.bckup/Images/Workshop/Atom_Softwrap.png)

+## Happy exploring